NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/jcv.md

 # JCV Files

-*Credit to Sifo for the information on this page*

 ## Format Information

 JCV stands for Joint Connector Value.
 These files are part of the sysdolphin middleware and work in conjunction with .dat files to define parts of a model.